 So make sure you stay on top of the cleanliness of your ebike by following our foolproof guide for how to clean an electric bike correctly.

 How Often Should I Clean My Ebike?

+learning how to clean an electric bike and maintaining its cleanliness is a necessary component of proper ebike ownership.
 Quite obviously the frequency of ebike cleaning depends upon usage.
 Do you use it everyday?
 Then you’re probably going to want to clean your ebike every week.
 If you just ride your ebike on the weekends then you’ll only really want to clean it once a month.

 How often you clean your ebike does not only depend on its usage but also the prevailing conditions when you do use it.
 If, for instance, you just spent a weekend afternoon on a trail which was rather muddy and perforated with puddles then you may want to consider cleaning your ebike really soon.
 However, a week later, you could ride that trail all weekend and your ebike would still look brand new.
 It all depends on the prevailing conditions.

 In the end, the weather and condition of the trails you’re riding on will dictate how frequently you should reach for that bottle of degreaser.
 Whether you’re taking your ebike up a long mountain path or simply hopping on for five minutes to enjoy a ride down a city road, both will impact how often and how thoroughly you need to perform general cleaning and maintenance.
 When you follow a maintenance and cleaning schedule, it will help ensure that your ebike will give you top performance on every ride.

 Regardless of how often you go about washing an ebike, you should always give it a good wipe down after every ride.
 Doing this stops the dirt from building up, helps to prolong the life of the ebike and its moving parts, and makes it easier for you to clean when you do sit down to clean it properly.